 CIPORA KATZ An Homage ToCipora, with her keen attention to detail, expertly facilitated all administrative matters at Tremain until her passing in September, 2014.
 Her angel-like presence permeated the shop and she fostered deep, meaningful, and personal relationships with each client.
 STEPHEN CHARLES CITRON

 Conservation/Restoration of Fine Art

 Museum Quality Framing

-For over eighteen years, Steve had the rare opportunity to apprentice under his father-in-law, Marty Katz (see below), a genius in his field.During this tenure, Steve mastered all facets of fine art restoration and conservation and the repair, refinishing, and qilding of antique ornamental frames.Housed within the Tremain gallery are also myriad fine frame samples from Roma Moulding, Larson-Juhl, and others.
-Steve considers himself a period framer, well-versed in the framing of 18th century to contemporary pieces.MARTIN MORDECAI KATZ (Retired)
+For over eighteen years, Steve had the rare opportunity to apprentice under his father-in-law, Marty Katz (see below), a genius in his field.During this tenure, Steve mastered all facets of fine art conservation/restoration and the repair, refinishing, and qilding of antique ornamental frames.Housed within the Tremain gallery are also myriad fine frame samples from Roma Moulding, Larson-Juhl, and others.
+Steve considers himself a period framer, well-versed in the framing of 18th century to contemporary pieces.MARTIN MORDECAI KATZ (1928-2016)